linode/docs/docs/platform/nodebalancer/nodebalancer-proxypass-configuration/index.md

 ## What is Proxy Protocol

 [Proxy protocol](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) is an internet protocol generally used in various high availability and load balancing solutions to carry information from a client directly to backend servers.
-Currrently, there are two different versions of Proxy Protocol available, `v1` and `v2`.
+Currently, there are two different versions of Proxy Protocol available, `v1` and `v2`.

-When using TCP as your selected protocol, **Proxy Protocol** can be used to prepend a header with information regarding client information to backend Linodes, instead of only showing information related to the connecting NodeBalancer.
+When using TCP as your selected protocol, **Proxy Protocol** can be used to add a header with information regarding client information to backend Linodes, instead of only showing information related to the connecting NodeBalancer.
 Proxy Protocol can be used via two different selectable versions:

-  - **v1**: Proxy Protocol v1 prepends a human readable string to all requests, similar to the following:
+  - **v1**: Proxy Protocol v1 adds a human readable string to all requests, similar to the following:
     {{< output >}}
 PROXY TCP4 68.80.83.127 45.79.247.228 56147 80
     {{< /output >}}